nhsbsa-data-analytics/nhsbsaShinyR/README.md

 ## Features

-We have used the `{golem}` framework to developed this taking inspiration from:
+We have used the `{golem}` framework to develop this taking inspiration from:

 * [Example `golem` apps](https://github.com/ThinkR-open/golem)
 * [Clinical Development Unit Data Science Team dashboards](https://github.com/CDU-data-science-team)